 Job burnout risk factors

-- You have a high workload, including overtime work
+- You have a heavy workload and work long hours

 - You work in a helping profession, such as health care

 - You feel you have little or no control over your work

 Ignored or unaddressed job burnout can have significant consequences, including:

 - Type 2 diabetes